LG Electronics: COVID-19 response

 On 25 December 2021, LG Electronics launched a video campaign showing some of the initiatives the company has taken in India during the COVID-19 pandemic.
 The video shows how the company has handled the pandemic from the beginning by encouraging good hygiene practices to include social distancing, hand-washing, mask wearing, and using hand sanitizers.

-In a strategy to cope with demand for contactless shopping during the COVID-19 pandemic, LG Electronics has opened a number of unmanned stores that allow for customers to authenticate themselves at the main entrance, check product information, and purchase products using a mobile phone or QR code.
+In a strategy to cope with demand for contactless shopping during the COVID-19 pandemic, LG Electronics opened a number of unmanned stores that allowed for customers to authenticate themselves at the main entrance, check product information, and purchase products using a mobile phone or QR code.
 The company operates nine unmanned stores and this will increase to 30 by the end of June 2022.
-These retail locations are only available in South Korea.
+These locations are only available in South Korea.